Talkeetna, Alaska

-Talkeetna (Dena'ina: K'dalkitnu) is a census-designated place (CDP) in Matanuska-Susitna Borough, Alaska, United States.
-At the 2020 census the population was 1,055, up from 876 in 2010.
+Talkeetna (Dena'ina: K'dalkitnu) is an unincorporated small village in Matanuska-Susitna Borough, Alaska, United States.
+For statistical purposes, the United States Census Bureau has defined a larger area as a census-designated place (CDP) which may not correspond with the local understanding of the community.
+At the 2020 census the population for the entire CDP was 1,055, up from 876 in 2010.

 Geography

-Talkeetna is located at the confluence of three rivers, the Susitna, Chulitna and Talkeetna.
+Talkeetna is located at the confluence of three rivers, the Susitna, Chulitna, and Talkeetna.
 Talkeetna began in 1916 when the area was chosen as a district headquarters for the Alaska Railroad.
 A post office opened as well as a sawmill, trading post, cigar and donkey store and other businesses as well as many cabins.
 In 1917, the residents encouraged the government to survey the lots on which their homes stood.
 In 1919, the railroad surveyed and auctioned eighty lots, 41 of which already had permanent structures on them.
 The average price at the sale was $14.25.

-Flightseeing, rafting, mountain biking, hiking, camping, fishing and hunting make up a large portion of the local economy.
+Flightseeing, rafting, mountain biking, homestead tours, hiking, camping, fishing and hunting make up a large portion of the local economy.
 Talkeetna is a 2½-hour drive from Anchorage, the largest city in Alaska.
 The core downtown area (Talkeetna Historic District) is on the register of National Historic Places, with buildings dating from the early 1900s including Nagley's General Store, Fairview Inn and the Talkeetna Roadhouse.

 According to the United States Census Bureau, the CDP has a total area of 42.9 sqmi, of which, 41.6 sqmi of it is land and 1.4 sqmi of it (3.19%) is water.